We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 In the same way, Calvary’s love is a “brainless” love.

-It is a love that chooses to forgive, bless, and embrace, without thinking of the wrongs done.
+It chooses to forgive, bless, and embrace—without dwelling on the past.

 We need to receive Calvary’s love.

-“I will love my worst enemy and forgive them.”
+“I will love and forgive—even my worst enemy.”

-The more we love our enemies, the more it shows our love for the Lord Jesus Christ.
+The more we love our enemies, the more it reflects our love for the Lord.

-How can we know if we have truly forgiven them?
+How do we know if we have truly forgiven someone?

 When you remember the person, you feel love and compassion toward them, and there is no anger, bitterness, or resentment.

-If this kind of love exists in your life,
+If this kind of love lives in you,

-It always brings success, peace, and blessings into our lives.
+It brings peace, and blessing into our lives.

 Source: A paraphrase of a sermon presented by a preacher.